W.03 Voluntary refusal of food and/or fluids (hunger strike)

 7. discuss with the prisoner their needs regarding pro social, cultural, spiritual, family, whānau support and what may need to occur to evaluate and facilitate contact with them

-8. if a prisoner is intermittently fasting due to a legitimate cultural and/or religious observance, ask when the religious observation will end
+8. if a prisoner is intermittently fasting due to a legitimate cultural and/or religious observance, ask when the cultural and/or religious observation will end

 9. summarise the interview outcomes and actions in a detailed IOMS Offender file note under the file note title of Health.